pietercolpaert/iiop-demo/README.md

 ```

-And you can cary on.
+And you can carry on.

 ## Step 4: Making the calculations